 Employment by qualified active low income community businesses that receive capital as a result of this program may increase by an unknown amount.
-To an unknown extent, competition may be affected between qualified active low income community businesses that receive capital as a result of this program and their competitors.
+To an unknown extent, competition may be affected between qualified active low income community businesses that receive capital as a result of this program and their competitors that do not participate in the program.

-Tim Barfield Secretary 1312#036 Greg V. Albrecht Chief Economist Legislative Fiscal Office
+Tim Barfield Secretary 1412#111 Greg Albrecht Chief Economist Legislative Fiscal Office